Your Windows PC Contains Many Files And Folders You Do Not Need, From Hidden Caches To Old Files That Take Up Only Hard Disk Space.

 Location: C: \ Windows \ Downloaded Program Files

-The name of this option is a bit confusing, but in fact, they contain files used by ActiveX IE controls and Java applets.
+The name of this option is a bit confusing, but it contains files used by ActiveX IE controls and Java applets.
 With these features, when you use the same feature within a website, you will no longer need to re-download it.

-Due to the low usage of Internet Explorer, this folder is no longer functional.
-ActiveX is an ancient technology with countless security issues, and Java performance on the Web is limited.
-Internet Explorer is the only browser that supports ActiveX, and most users use this browser for older corporate sites.
+This folder is no longer functional due to the low usage of Internet Explorer.
+ActiveX is an outdated technology with numerous security issues, and Java’s performance on the Web is limited.
+Internet Explorer is the only browser that supports ActiveX, and most users use it for older corporate sites.
 Microsoft has removed this browser from Windows 11.

-Since most users no longer use Internet Explorer, the Downloaded Program Files folder may be empty, but it’s a good idea to check the same thing manually.
+Since most users no longer use Internet Explorer, the Downloaded Program Files folder may be empty, but it’s a good idea to check it manually.

 6. LiveKernelReports